JBAujogue/RNN-playground/README.md

 ## I - 1 Word Embedding

+ Tasks :

+- **Word Embedding**

 This notebook presents a Pytorch Word2Vec model, trainable following either a CBOW or a Skip-Gram objective, along with a demonstration of Gensim's Word2Vec and FastText models

 ## I - 2 Sentence Classification

+ Tasks :

+- **Binary and Multi-Class Sequence Classification**

 This notebook presents a Sentence Classification model, with word embedding performed by either pretrained custom, Gensim or FastText Word2Vec models.
-Contextualization is done by multiple stacked GRUs, and important parts of the sentence are identified through self-attention.
-Tasks that are considered :
+Contextualization is done by multiple stacked GRUs, and important parts of the sentence are identified through Multi-head self-attention.

-- **Binary and Multi-Class Sequence Classification**

 | Implemented Features |
 |-----|